codefromhezad/shader-path/README.md

 ## Default uniforms usable in shader files / content

-* u_screenSize : {x: 600.0, y: 600.0} for a 600x600 screen
+* u_screen_size : {x: 600.0, y: 600.0} for a 600x600 screen
-* u_frameCount : The frame number since beginning of rendering.
+* u_frame_count : The frame number since beginning of rendering.
 Starts at 0.
 On the 956th frame, u_frameCount will equal ...
 956